 - First, accept your pain

-- Education on understanding your pain
+- Education on understanding your soreness

-- Increase your day to day activity level
+- Increase your day-to-day activity level

 - Improve your sleep